Then-Terence/GrabSafety/README.md

 colsaple_by_tree

 As we can see from the plots above, even when using the same algorithm, the parameters can have a significant effect on the model training.

+### Number of Features

+### Number of Rounds

 Another obvious thing is that after a certain number of iterations, the performance may actually deteriorate.
 Therefore, the number of iterations in model training has to be tuned as well. [after having the parameters tuned] The results are shown in the plot below.

 [plot for iteration]

 # Results

-[AUC Plot]
+[AUC Plot, Figure]
+[How to use the model?]